Privacy Notice

 If you withdraw your consent, we will stop the processing as soon as possible.

-National opt out
+National data opt out

 The NHS Constitution states, “You have the right to request that your confidential information is not used beyond your own care and treatment and to have your objections considered”.
 There may be occasions when it is not possible to exercise your right to object or “Opt Out”, such as when we have an obligation by law or for the purposes of safeguarding adults and children.